Root Chakra Symbol

 Author’s Story: A Spontaneous Kundalini Experience

 I had an unexpected experience of the power of the root chakra several years ago.
 I was taking a swing dance class with my husband.
-He was enthusiastic about having me there as he was an avid ballroom dancer at the time.
+He was enthusiastic about having me there.
+He was an avid ballroom dancer at the time.
 I was less keen on attending.
-However, I had agreed to go in the spirit of a shared activity.
+However, I had agreed to go as a shared activity.

 Learning the Dance